justinjiajia/bigdata_lab_2025/lab_4_hadoop_streaming.md

 }
 ```

-Compile the Java file and pack the resulting *CustomPartitioner.class* file into a .jar file called *partitioner.jar*:
+Compile the Java class and package it into a JAR called *partitioner.jar*:

 ```shell
 $ javac -classpath $(hadoop classpath) CustomPartitioner.java
 $ jar -cf partitioner.jar CustomPartitioner*.class
 ```

+You can then view the content of *partitioner.jar* to make sure that the *.class* file is inside:

 ```shell
 $ jar -tf partitioner.jar
 ```

-## Step 2: Test the code locally
+## Step 2: Testing the custom Partitioner

-Since the partitioner is a Java class, we cannot test the code as before.
+Since the custom partitioner is implemented in Java, we cannot test it directly through CLI commands like we do with Python scripts.

-Instead, we test it by forcing MapReduce to run locally using `mapreduce.framework.name=local`.
+Instead, we’ll validate its behavior by running a local MapReduce job.

+This is configured by setting `-D mapreduce.framework.name=local`.

-### Submit a local MapReduce job
+### Submitting a local MapReduce job

 IMPORTANT: Copy and paste the following code line by line.